-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 Not only from Osaka, KIX is easy to visit from Kyoto Station.

-There is a direct limited express train named “Haruka” to KIX and it takes App.
-70 min.
+There is a direct limited express train named “Haruka” to KIX and it takes about 70 mins.

-If you have time, climb the Kyoto Tower and say “Good-bye” to Kyoto City before leaving.
+If you have time, climb Kyoto Tower and say “Good-bye” to Kyoto City before leaving.

-Or spend a time in Rinku Park beside KIX.
+Or spend time in Rinku Park beside KIX.

-This is our suggested way to enjoy Kansai region in 7 days!!
+This is our suggested 7 days itinerary in Osaka and Kyoto to fully enjoy Kansai Region.

-Since there is a roots of Japanese culture, the more days you spend, the more you could know about Japan.
+Actually, 7 days are still not enough to enjoy Kansai region.
+Since there are a lot of roots of Japanese culture, the more days you spend, the more you could know about Japan!
+Along with your visit, I would also recommend you to take guided tours at each cities as we suggested!

 Cost